michaelxwang/michaelxwang.github.io/cat/tax/_posts/2021-12-31-tax-check-list.md

 ### Medical Insurance Documents

-- [1095-A](https://www.irs.gov/pub/irs-pdf/f1095a.pdf) if have bought health insuracne from marketplace (aka Obama care).
+- [1095-A](https://www.irs.gov/pub/irs-pdf/f1095a.pdf) if you have bought health insurance from the marketplace (aka Obama care).
 - [1095-B](https://www.irs.gov/pub/irs-pdf/f1095b.pdf), or [1095-C](https://www.irs.gov/pub/irs-pdf/f1095c.pdf) if you live in a state that requires insurance coverage:
   - NJ
   - CA